 Alane gave birth to Maclan in 2015, receiving his hemophilia diagnosis shortly after.
 Maclan fought his initial battles courageously and continues to stand brave in his fight.
 Alane and her husband, Harold, spend their time advocating for individuals with bleeding disorders through volunteering, parent support, community events and educational outreach.
 Alane worked in the commercial insurance industry for 20+ years and most recently served on the executive team for the Kentucky Public Pensions Authority.
 She currently serves as the President of the Board for Bleeding Disorders of Kentucky and takes great pride in her role as an advocate for patients and families living with bleeding disorders.

 Please welcome Alane as the new Executive Director of the Bleeding Disorders of Kentucky.
-We are fortunate to fine someone with a vested interest in improving the lives of all individuals and families living with bleeding disorders.
+We are fortunate to find someone with a vested interest in improving the lives of all individuals and families living with bleeding disorders.

 BDoKY works collaboratively with both Hemophilia Treatment Centers (HTC) in an effort to provide quality education and support across the Commonwealth of KY.
 We encourage all bleeding disorder patients to connect with an HTC for comprehensive care management and access to the newest treatment options.